-CalFresh, California’s version of SNAP, is an entitlement program that provides monthly benefits to low-income households to buy the food they need to maintain adequate nutritional levels.
+CalFresh, California’s version of SNAP, is the largest food program in California that provides monthly benefits to low-income households to buy the food they need to maintain adequate nutritional levels.

 The program issues monthly electronic benefits that can be used to buy food at most grocery stores and many farmers markets throughout California.

 In order to qualify for CalFresh, you must meet the following eligibility requirements:

 - Be a US Citizen or a lawful permanent resident.

 - Receive CalWORKs or General Relief.

 - Meet certain income guidelines, which is 200% of the poverty level.

 Everyone who gets CalFresh benefits are required to register for work and participate in CalFresh Employment and Training (E&T) program in order to maintain eligibility, unless otherwise exempt.